 Throughout my 20 years as a professional songwriter, I’ve noticed there isn’t always a large difference in talent level among creative people.
-Why, then do some songwriters seem to have an over abundance of fans buying their music while others struggle to sell the first song?
-The answer is there is not a huge difference in skill most writers pocess, but there is a little.
+Why then, do some songwriters seem to have an over abundance of fans buying their music while others struggle to sell the first song?
+The answer is there is not a huge difference in skills most writers possess, but there is a little.
 And that extra 5% makes a BIG difference.
 Skilled songwriters share some common mental habits.
 The good news is that these habits can be adopted through practice.
 Here are 9 traits that can help us over the hurdles to accomplishing our songwriting goals.

 We all know how easily the words and melodies flow when we’ve been inspired by a life event to create.
 But skilled writers know, to be a master of their craft, they must write whether they feel like it or not.
 They are in love with writing and enjoy writing on a near daily basis.
 They realize they don’t have to wait on inspiration to strike.
 They begin the task and invite inspiration to join them.

-It’s difficult to be a skilled songwriter if you are not be open to ideas that differ from your own.
+It’s difficult to be a skilled songwriter if you are not open to ideas that differ from your own.
 This doesn’t mean agreeing; it simply means being open to all sides.
-The ability to look at a situation from all angles give the skilled writer extra depth when writing a lyric.
-And affords the creator options to writing the song the best way possible.
+The ability to look at a situation from all angles give the skilled writer extra depth when writing a lyric and affords the creator options to writing the song the best way possible.

-It has been reported that people learning to juggle increased the grey matter in their occipital lobes, this is the area of the brain associated with visual memory.
+It has been reported that people learning to juggle increased the grey matter in their occipital lobes, the area of the brain associated with visual memory.
 When the same individuals stopped practicing their new skill, this brain matter disappeared.
 Similarly when songwriting there is a “use-it-or-lose-it” phenomenon that occurs.
 Skilled songwriters are always learning more about their craft.
 They study other songs and songwriters.
-And write often!
+The take classes, read books on writing, AND write often!

-Skilled Songwriters study the many details of life around them and pick up on the things that are most useful to them; filtering out the rest.
+Skilled songwriters study the many details of life around them and pick up on the things that are most useful to them while filtering out the rest.
 They are observant whether they are reading a text or listening to a sermon at Sunday morning church.
-They know that truly great ideas for their art come from everyday.
+They know that truly great ideas for their art come from every day.